 The ups and downs of the pandemic have made travel more difficult, but I've managed to make a couple of trips to Southeast Alaska, one I just returned from and the other only a month earlier.
-I fell in love after visiting Glacier Bay National Park, where I was asked to come and experience Glacier Bay Lodge as well as the Glacier Bay tour.
+I fell in love with Glacier Bay National Park, where I was asked to come and experience Glacier Bay Lodge as well as the Glacier Bay tour.

 I took the glacier cruise through Glacier Bay and saw a wealth of wildlife, not only whales, sea lions, seals, sea otters, puffins, and bald eagles, but mountain goats, coastal brown bears, and even moose, all visible along the shore.
 Incredible.
 We got face-to-face with Margerie Glacier and heard the thundering sounds of iceberg calving too.
 On my second trip I stayed primarily around Juneau and took a guided kayak/wildlife watching tour as well as a small boat whale watching tour.
 I also went on a very early hike (about 6 a.m.) to Mendenhall Glacier and Nugget Falls, a 377-foot waterfall that fronts the glacier.
 There were no other people along the trail or anywhere else, I was accommpanied by ravens, a bird I've since become a bit obsessed with - they're said to be at least as intelligent as monkeys and their "chatter" sounds quite a bit like human language - they can even be taught to speak.
 I enjoyed their company, it wasn't until making my return that I encountered anpther person.
 What an experience to be gazing up at the magnificent waterfall with the glacier just beside it, listening to the roar of the cascades with not a soul around.